Is the program accredited or certified?

 Do applicants need previous healthcare experience?

 Yes.
-Applicants must have a minimum of two years experience (three years preferred) working in healthcare.
+Applicants must have some sort experience (two years preferred) working in healthcare or business.
 See our Admissions Requirements for more information.

 How long is the BHS program?